SAP-archive/teched2020-developer-keynote/s4hana/sandbox/README.md

 1. Log on to the API Hub and grab your API key from the [preferences section](https://api.sap.com/preferences).

-2. Replace "YOUR-API-KEY" in [`deployment.yaml`](deployment.yaml) with your API key - this is for the Kyma deployment
+2. Replace `YOUR-API-KEY` in [`deployment.yaml`](deployment.yaml) with your API key - this is for the Kyma deployment

-3. Replace "YOUR-API-KEY" in [`router/default-env.json`](router/default-env.json) with your API key - this is for the other environments
+3. Replace `YOUR-API-KEY` in [`router/default-env.json`](router/default-env.json) with your API key - this is for the other environments

-Note that you will see another environment variable `destinations` defined in both places - this is a quick way of defining simple destinations instead of defining them at the subaccount or service instance level on SAP Cloud Platform.
+Note that you will see another environment variable `destinations` specified in both places - this is a quick way of defining simple destinations instead of setting them up at the subaccount or service instance level on SAP Cloud Platform.
+(The `destinations.json` file is an unused configuration file used when having a destination automatically defined on SAP Cloud Platform, and has been kept in this repo for reference.)

-## Running locally
+## Running the app

+As mentioned earlier, you can run this app in a number of different contexts.
+It's useful to go through each of these contexts to gain some familiarity and also to understand what's similar and what's different.

+### Locally

 You can run the app locally.
 Try this first.
-After moving to the app's directory, install the module dependencies, and then start the app up:
+After moving to the app's directory (`router/`), install the module dependencies, and then start the app up:

 ```
 $ cd router/